 Do you know what feral pig damage looks like—or how it affects pastures, waterways, and native vegetation?

-We held a free 2-hour workshop at Carlisle River Hall in July to learn how we can work together to manage feral pigs in the Western Otways (from Simpson to Princetown, Barongarook to Johanna).
+You’re invited to attend a free 2-hour workshop at Echidna House, Kawarren on Thursday 20 November to learn how we can work together to manage feral pigs in the Northern Otways (from Carlisle River to Forrest; Barongarook to Beech Forest).

-This was the first in a series of workshops to be held across the Otways in the next 24 months.
+This is the second in a series of workshops to be held across the Otways in the next 24 months.

 Forests are managed for a wide range of important reasons – to protect and enhance biodiversity, reduce bushfire risk, create opportunities for tourism and recreation and make use of forest products like firewood to name a few.